Completing the Census

 Home visits after Census Day

-All will carry official identification cards with their name and their photo.
+All field officers will carry official identification cards with their name and their photo.

-All visits will be between 9am and 8pm.
+All visits will take place between 9am and 8pm.

 They will work in a socially distanced way, wear PPE, and they will not enter your home.

 Census field officers will never ask for any money or bank details at any point.
 They will never ask for other personal details such as your national insurance number and do not need to enter your home.

 You will never be issued with a fine by text message, phone call or email.